DoubeBlueStudio/react-native-showcase/README.md

 # react-native-showcase

-the simple app that show some features of React Native
+the simple app that show some features of React Native.

+# Dependencies

+*